Adityajparmar37/ProjectBoard/README.md

 - A platform for seamless project management and team collaboration, enabling task assignment, file sharing, and real-time chat with project teammate.
 - The application is optimized with code-splitting techniques using React's `react-lazy` and `Suspense` for lazy loading, along with an `error boundary` fallback UI.
-- Integrate `AWS s3` bucket for storing files
+- Integrate `AWS s3` bucket for storing files.
+- Eanched frontend performance by implementing `debouncing` and `throttling`.

 ## 📜 Features